What's New in Sync Framework 2.1

 Sync Framework 2.1 includes new and enhanced features in the following areas:

-Sync Framework 2.1 introduces new features that let you synchronize a SQL Server or SQL Server Compact database on your computer with a SQL Azure database.
+Sync Framework 2.1 introduces new features that let you synchronize a SQL Server or SQL Server Compact database on your computer with a database.
 This release also introduces parameter-based filtering, the ability to remove synchronization scopes and templates from a database, and performance enhancements to make synchronization faster and easier.

 SQL Azure Synchronization